 Monitor well installation was focused at the northern and eastern portions of the plume because groundwater flow downgradient from the PDSTI is to the east and then north, and because these areas had the greatest uncertainty regarding the distribution of sulfate and are of concern with respect to future plume migration.
 Some of the well sites were selected so that the wells can serve as sentinel wells for water supply wells near the current plume margin.
+In general, new monitoring wells were located as proposed in the Work Plan, subject to the successful negotiation of site access.
+In the case of the MO-2007-6 wells, site access negotiations were conducted with several parties over a period of six months, but were unsuccessful in gaining access to the location proposed in the Work Plan.
+As a result, the MO-2007-6 wells were placed approximately 1,800 feet southwest of the location proposed in the Work Plan, where site access could be obtained and where the wells could still monitor any eastward plume migration.
 Appendix D details the drilling, construction, and development of the MO-2007-series monitoring wells and provides a summary of the geology, the rationale for well screen selection, drilling logs, well construction diagrams, and well development information.

 Nests of two to three wells were installed at all sites except MO-2007-2 to assess vertical differences in hydraulic properties and sulfate distribution in the basin fill aquifer.
 Only one well was installed at MO-2007-2 because the saturated thickness of the basin fill is insufficient to warrant multiple screened intervals.
 The well nests allow sampling and hydrologic testing of specific vertical intervals within the basin fill.
 Selection of screened intervals for the monitor well nests was based on two primary criteria.
 First, the screened intervals were positioned to monitor the top, middle, and bottom of the basin fill with the shallow ("A"), middle ("B"), and deep ("C"), respectively, to follow the pattern that had been established for some MH-series monitor wells.
 Second, lithological and water quality information provided by pilot boreholes drilled from the surface to bedrock at each site was used to select specific hydrostratigraphic zones to include or avoid in the screened intervals in a particular well.
 Access to pre-existing shallow wells NP-2 and CW-3 was obtained at sites MO-2007-3 and MO-2007-5, respectively, eliminating the need to install shallow wells at these locations.
+Descriptions of the rationale for screened interval selection for each well are provided in Appendix D.